bengland2/une-stats/MAT150/frequency_tables.md

 ![](images/barplot_cyl_freq.png)

-# non-default intervals
+# frequency tables using intervals

-If your problem requires that you use specific intervals, perhaps non-uniform, then use this method.
-In the above example suppose we want to break diabetes patients into groups of 10 years and generate a relative frequency table for that:
+If your problem requires that you compose a frequency table for a numeric variable, then use this method.
+In the above example suppose we want to break motor cars into groups based on miles per gallon and generate a relative frequency table for that:

 ```